fmarmol/logp/Readme.md

 # Documentation

-A simple program that pipe log to the standard output
+A simple program that logs inputs from a pipe to the standard output

 ## Install